christinaqtruong/reacthomepage/README.md

 To push the application to github, use:

     git init
-    git remote add origin repository_url
+    git remote add origin repository_URL

-The repository URL is the link you would use to clone down your github repository.
+The *repository_URL* is the link you would use to clone down your github repository.

 ## Deployment